wuruchi/SMDESimulation/README.md

 Although the research that led into this project has been thoroughly performed, it is important to note that this is a 1st Semester Course and there is ample room for improvement.
 For the most part, this is a introductory project into the practice of Simulation.

+Review 2nd_Assignment.pdf for the full report of the project.

 Best Regards,

 Wilmer